 - How will both you and I know how my child/young person is doing and how will you help me to support my child's/young person's learning?

 At Wyvern we endeavour to maintain a strong parent partnership at all times.
-Part of this involves giving you termly updates on your child’s progress and development.
+Part of this involves giving you updates on your child’s progress and development.
 This is done on a more frequent level as required for individual children who are receiving additional support.
-Progress reports are sent home and you are encouraged to comment on them with your views, you are also invited to come in and discuss the report with your child’s key person should you wish.
-If we have any concerns about your child’s progress, we will speak to you about this first and go through the report with you rather than send it home.
-Parents are informed that they may make arrangements at any time during their child’s time at Wyvern to discuss how they are doing and any concerns they may have.
+If we have a concern about your child we will liaise with you, and discuss further strategies to ensure your child’s needs are met.
+You are invited to come in and discuss with your child’s key person if you have any concerns about your child progress.

-Every child has a Tapestry account (Online Learning Journey) which documents their time with us through photos, observations and next steps, parents are notified each time an observation is made and are able to upload their own photos and observations.
+Every child has a Famly account (Online Learning Journey) which documents their time with us through photos, observations, news feeds and next steps, parents are notified each time an observation is made and are able to upload their own photos and observations.
 This also allows effective monitoring of children’s progress.

 - What support will there be for my child's/young person's overall well being?

-Only senior staff can administer medication to the children, this has to be prescribed by a Doctor.
-If any child in our care needs medication support or such like that we do not have training in, then we will seek to access it as soon as possible.
+Staff trained in first aid and holding a Level 3 or higher qualification can administer medication to the children, this has to be prescribed by a Doctor.
+If any child in our care needs medication support that we do not have training in, then we will seek to access it as soon as possible.
 We also require parent support in these circumstances.
-All staff have access to Safeguarding training.
-Most staff also have relevant first aid training and at least two staff in each playroom plus senior staff are on duty every day with a relevant first aid qualification.
+Our staff have relevant paediatric first aid training.
+All staff partake in mandatory Safeguarding training.

 Where possible we will take in to account your child’s voice and opinion.
-We recognise when children may need some down time away from a busy group situation and if needed will spend some 1:1 time with them away from the group to give them reassurance and support in their learning and development.
+We recognise when children may need some down time away from a busy group situation and if needed will spend some more focussed time with them away from the group to give them reassurance and support in their learning and development

-At Wyvern we maintain very close links with outside agencies to support all children in our care who have (SEND) In most cases when a child starts with us these things are generally already in place, however if for any reason they are not then Wyvern’s SENCo is able to seek relevant advice and make the necessary referrals to agencies for support and intervention.
+At Wyvern we maintain very close links with outside agencies to support all children in our care who have (SEND).
+If we identify the need to liaise with an outside agency, Wyvern’s SENDCo is able to seek relevant advice and make the necessary referrals to agencies for support and intervention.
 The parent is informed and involved throughout all referral processes.